Download the all-new Republic app:

 Advertisement

-Google h comment Wednesday.
+Google had no comment Wednesday.

-TechCrunch reported separately Wednesday that Google was using same privileged access to Apple's mobile operating system for a market-research app, Screenwise Meter.
+TechCrunch reported separately Wednesday that Google was using the same privileged access to Apple's mobile operating system for a market-research app, Screenwise Meter.

 Facebook previously pulled an app called Onavo Protect from Apple's app store because of its stricter requirements.